osilander/203.311/Week4/Week4.md

 <img src="graphics/fastq_download.png" width="600"/>

 Right click the "Download" button and scroll to *copy link address*.
-Then navigate to the RStudio command line (tab at the top of the page labelled `Terminal`, and change into your home directory (how?)
+Then navigate back to the `Terminal`, and change into your home directory (how?).

-Also: Note that here and throughout the lab sessions I will often refer to certain files or directories as "myfile.txt" or "mydir/".
-This does not mean that you should use this name, or that this file even exists for you.
-Rather, you should replace this name with the file that *does* exist and which you *do* want to analyse.
+Quick note: here and throughout the lab sessions I will often refer to certain files or directories as "myfile.txt" or "mydir/".
+This does not mean that you should use this name, or that this file or directory even exists for you.
+Rather, you should replace this name with a filename that *does* exist or which you *do* want to analyse.

 Once you have changed into your home directory, make a new directory called `data`.
 Finally, change into that directory and download the data using *wget*: